DjangoGirls/coach-manual/intro/README.md

 * Set up virtualenv
 * Install Django
 * Install a text editor
+* Install Git
+* Sign up for a GitHub account
 * Sign up for a PythonAnywhere account
 * Basic introduction to the command line